NoxArt/SublimeText2-FTPSync/README.md

 You can either use *download_on_open=true* to check files upon openning or *FTPSync: Check current file* command to see whether you have the same version as is on all servers.
 Using *overwrite_newer_prevention* is also recommended (it's actually enabled by default).

-It currently has a limitation that for FTP last modified is set to time of upload, while locally it's the true time of last modification.
-This can only be handled for servers that support special extension.
-This feature is not availible in FTPSync at the moment, so *overwrite_newer_prevention* can sometimes have false alarms.

 * **Upload different language versions to different servers of paths**

         {